rohitdalal0/Instagram-post-automation-bot/README.md

 # Instagram-Auto-post-Bot
-Now schedule you Instagram post throgh bot.
+Now schedule you Instagram post through bot.
+  * Put your email addrress.
+  * Put your password.